 B. myosura (right) - uniform pinkish stem.
 Crowded gills.

 S. occidentalis - slightly darker cap than S. trullisatus on spruce cones, fall or spring.
 Darker two-toned orange stem.

 I sometimes find different, unidentifiable species of Gymnopus.
 More of them may be hiding out there.
-And the species in Gymnopus section Vestipedes (such as G. luxurians, G. peronatus, G. subpruinosus and possibly also G. erythropus, G. confluens, G. striatipes, G. dysodes, G. polyphyllus, G. putillus, etc.) may need to be moved to Marasmiellus, or have a new genus erected for them.
+And the species in Gymnopus section Vestipedes (such as G. luxurians, G. peronatus, G. subpruinosus, G. villosipes) are the ones that have or need to be moved to Collybiopsis.

-G. confluens - pale (sometimes darker when fresh), finely hairy stem, more crowded gills than G. peronatus.
+C. confluens - pale (sometimes darker when fresh), finely hairy stem, more crowded gills than C. peronatus.